ABIvan-Tech/abIvan-tech.github.io/index.md

 - Client / Server architecture
 - MFC

 The complex of programs Taxi is designed for the integrated management and accounting of orders in taxi companies.
+Program allows you to register orders, keeps track of customer activity, and allows you to create a list of black phone numbers, compile various report forms, as well as output them to a printer, view various statistics, make new billing, make calculations with drivers, and view drivers working hours on the line.
 This complex was successfully implemented in 2 taxi companies in Krasnoyarsk in 2001-2003.
 The number of taxi cars is more than 500, the number of dispatchers is more than 15.

 <img src="images/1taximain_result.png?raw=true"/> <img src="images/2taxiclientmain_result.png?raw=true"/>